-OWS-7 will be launched officially with the start of the Kickoff meeting in the Washington DC area (exact location to be announced).
-Prior to the Kickoff meeting all the participants will sign a Contract, as indicated above, that includes a description of the assigned work items in Annex A of the OWS-7 RFQ.
+OWS-8 will be launched officially with the start of the Kickoff meeting in the Washington DC area (exact location to be announced).
+Prior to the Kickoff meeting, all the participants must commit to a preliminary Statement of Work, which the understanding this may change somewhat during the Kickoff, as the participants, architects and sponsors gain better understanding of the project scope, architecture needed, and implementation issues.
+Immediately after completion of the Kickoff, all participants must sign a Contract, as indicated above, that includes a description of the assigned work items in Annex A of the OWS-8 RFQ, subject to any mutually agreed changes decided during the Kickoff.

 The Kickoff meeting will address two development activities in the OWS process: (1) component interface and protocol definitions, and (2) demonstration scenario development.
-The scenarios used in OWS-7 will be derived from those presented in the RFQ and other candidates provided by OGC and the sponsors.
+The scenarios used in OWS-8 will be derived from those presented in the RFQ and other candidates provided by OGC and the sponsors.

 The two development activities will interact and affect each other, and the interaction will be iterative.
-During the Kickoff, both activities will be jump-started using the preliminary specification development performed by the IP Team and the Sponsors, and other assets that participants bring to OWS-7.
+During the Kickoff, both activities will be jump-started using the preliminary specification development performed by the IP Team and the Sponsors, and other assets that participants bring to OWS-8.
 Participants will be asked to volunteer to address any perceived shortfalls.
 The Initiative Manager will lead daily plenary meetings for the exchange of information.

 An additional product of the Kickoff meeting will be a development schedule that defines specific milestones in the Interface Development and Demonstration Development activities.
 These milestones will include component-to-component interactions across the interfaces under development, and component insertion into demonstration scenarios.
 Among the milestones will be Technology Integration Experiments.
 The TIEs will be conducted on a planned basis during the Specification Development activities (See Annex A WBS task items 6 and 8.3).
-Participants providing software components based upon draft specifications developed during the course of the OWS-7 Initiative shall participate in relevant TIEs (See WBS task item 8.3 and related sub-tasks for details).
+Participants providing software components based upon draft specifications developed during the course of the OWS-8 Initiative shall participate in relevant TIEs (See WBS task item 8.3 and related sub-tasks for details).